 Go back to school with confidence!
 With 50 Activities for the First Day of School, you can walk in to any classroom and start off with great first day of school activities with no preparation.
 This collection of fun and engaging activities will help you take care of important first day business and have fun at the same time: learn students’ names, build rapport, assess their knowledge, introduce language, and establish the class rules.
 Your students will walk away having had a fun first class.
 You will walk away with a classroom community that is respectful, work-oriented, and friendly.

-All of these activities are all classroom-tested, student-loved, and teacher-approved.
-All are presented with clear and detailed instructions.
-There are also tons of suggestions for varying or adapting the activities to your classroom.
+All of these first day of school activities are classroom-tested, student-loved, and teacher-approved.
+Presented with clear and detailed instructions., there are also suggestions for varying or adapting the activities to your classroom.
 Even an experienced teacher will come to see old favorites and go-to activities in a new light.
-This book will have you looking forward to going back to school.